Guichaguri/post-feed-reader/README.md

     // Whether it will include author, taxonomy and media data from the wordpress api
     includeEmbedded: true,

+    // Whether it will fetch the blog info, such as the title, description, url and images
+    // Setting this to true adds one extra http request
+    fetchBlogInfo: false,

     // The amount of items to return
     limit: 10,